 top of page

-How to Beat Burnout as a Breastfeeding Mother
+How I Beat Burnout as a Breastfeeding Mother

-• A sudden reduction in your milk supply
+• A sudden decrease in your milk supply

 2) Make It Count

-I know that the moment my son falls asleep at night, I am likely to fall into a vortex of empty scrolling on social media unless I make a conscious choice not to do so.
-Whilst the dopamine hit that I get from watching 15 - second reels about celebrity gossip may feel good at the time, down-time is so precious as a mama, that I owe it to myself to make it count.
-Personally, 15 minutes of meditation whilst lying on my acupressure mat serves my body and my mind so much more than TikTok.
-Audiobooks, listening to music, dance, yoga and a relaxing bedtime routine are other simple but powerful ways to help you wind down too.
+I know that the moment my son falls asleep at night, I am likely to fall into a vortex of doom scrolling unless I make a conscious choice not to do so.
+Whilst the dopamine hit that I get from watching 15 - second reels feels good at the time, my down-time is so precious as a mama, that I owe it to myself to make it count.
+My favourite restorative practice?
+Falling asleep to a 15 to 30 minute meditation.
+Audiobooks, listening to music, dance, yoga and a relaxing bedtime routine are other simple but powerful ways to help you feel human again, too.

 3) What About Housework?